programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 {% include figure.html filename="Social_Network_Analysis_Visualization.png" caption="Everything is stored as a graph in Neo4j (image: Wikimedia commons https://commons.wikimedia.org/wiki/File:Social_Network_Analysis_Visualization.png ) " %}

-Neo4j is currently the most popular database on the market.
+> Neo4j is currently the most popular database on the market.
 It is also well documented and open-source.
-A full list of graph databases can be found on [Wikipedia](https://en.wikipedia.org/wiki/Graph_database#List_of_graph_databases)
+> A full list of graph databases can be found on [Wikipedia](https://en.wikipedia.org/wiki/Graph_database#List_of_graph_databases)

-### Creating a Neo4j database
+### Loading Data into Neo4j

 Once you have installed the [community edition of Neo4j](http://neo4j.com) we can set up a practice database.
-On my machine the files were installed in **/Users/jon/Documents/Neo4j/**.
-If you want to create a new database file for testing purposes just create an empty directory named something like **test.graphdb**.
-Choose the file using the Neo4j program as shown below.

-{% include figure.html filename="choose_db_green.png" caption="Load the database file" %}

-Then press **Start** and Neo4j will populate the directory and you can begin.

-### Loading Data into Neo4j

 There are two major approaches for loading data into Neo4j.
 The first involves setting up Neo4j and using the command line tools that ship with the database to directly load data from a CSV file.
 This is by far the fastest method to load data into Neo4j.